tomogoma/cockroach-installer/README.md

         sudo systemctl start cockroach.root.service
         ```

-    You now have a functional CockroachDB listening at `my.server.url:26257`
+    You now have a fully functional CockroachDB listening at `my.server.url:26257`

-    More configuration options for the installer can be found by running:

-    ```bash
-    ./systemdInstaller --help
-    ```

 1. Join other nodes to the cluster